Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Keep in mind that whichever side you choose, or your placement type, try not to run the antenna wire along any power wires, as that could interfere with your signal.

 On the passenger side of the vehicle, there is a rubber grommet in the firewall.
-Using a sharp knife, slice a small incision on the exterior.
+Using a sharp knife, make a small incision on the exterior.
 You will then run your antenna wire through this hole.
-You may use a zip tie, coat hanger, or a wire fishing tool to assist you in running the wire through the firewall.
+You may use a zip tie, a coat hanger, or a wire fishing tool to help you run the wire through the firewall.
 Pull the antenna wire through the cabin.

 Step 6.
 Replace All Trim Pieces